Airbrush Tattoo – Complete Guide to Airbrush Tattoos

-As mentioned in the beginning, a real tattoo is in principle irreversible, because the color is injected under the skin.
-It is completely different from an airbrush tattoo because this is nothing else than a fake tattoo.
-It is applied to the skin with the help of a spray gun, special paint, and possibly also stencils and can be removed again.
-Wondering how long do airbrush tattoos last?
-The airbrush tattoo color lasts only a few days.
+As mentioned above, a real tattoo is in principle irreversible, because the ink is injected under the skin.
+It is completely different from an airbrush tattoo because this is nothing other than a fake tattoo.
+It is applied to the skin with the help of a spray gun, special paint, and possibly also stencils.
+These tattoos can be removed again.
+Wondering how long airbrush tattoos last?
+The airbrush tattoo paint lasts only a few days.

 You can easily make airbrush tattoos yourself.
-You don’t even need a lot of experience as an artist, but simply the right tools and colors.
-Since thousands of different airbrush tattoo stencils are available and they can even be combined with each other, you can let your imagination run wild – or even create your motif freehand, if you are talented.
+You don’t even need a lot of experience as an artist, but simply the right tools and paints.
+Since thousands of different airbrush tattoo stencils are available, and they can even be combined with each other, you can let your imagination run wild.
+You can even create your motif freehand if you have the artistic skill.

-Of course, you should pay attention to the right colors, especially if you have sensitive skin or want to spray the tattoos also on children’s skin.
-The colors must be dermatologically tested, fragrance-free, and highly compatible.
+Of course, you should pay attention to the right paint, especially if you have sensitive skin or want to spray the tattoos on children’s skin.
+The paints must be dermatologically tested, fragrance-free, and highly compatible.

 An airbrush tattoo offers you, besides the artistic design possibilities, the unique opportunity to try out whether a real tattoo would suit you.
-Since it can be removed again or disappears after a few days, you can test in this way without any risk whether a permanent tattoo would be suitable for you.
+Since it can be removed again or disappears after a few days, you can test the tattoo this way without any risk of whether a permanent tattoo would be suitable for you.

 Airbrush Tattoo Stencils

-Stencils are not an absolute must for the airbrush artist; however, they are recommended for airbrush tattoos, because it can be difficult to capture the respective motif freestyle on the skin.
+Stencils are not an absolute must for the airbrush artist.
+However, they are recommended for airbrush tattoos, because it can be difficult to capture each design freestyle on the skin.
 If you have a really gifted hand, you may of course do without stencils.
-Remember, however, that when spraying without stencils or Masking Tape no sharp edges are possible; these are always a little washed out.
+Remember, however, that when spraying without stencils or masking tape, no sharp edges are possible; these are always a little washed out.

 For fake tattoos there are stencils in all imaginable motifs: